 Now that you know what size of tires you need, you can decide what type of tire suits you best.
 This depends on what type of riding you do most often, and what type of rider you are.
 The types of tires you can expect to see will fall into one of these categories: All-Purpose, Off-Road, Motocross, Mud, or Sand.

-If you want to keep things simple, and be able to ride on all of these terrains without having to change tires out, I would go with the All-Purpose tires.
-These are usually what a new ATV comes stock with on it anyways.
-If you do decide to go with these tires, get a tread depth at least 0.5″ or more.
+If you want to keep things simple and be able to ride on all of these terrains without having to change tires out, I would go with the All-Purpose tires.
+These are usually what a new ATV comes stock with on it anyway.
+If you do decide to go with these tires, get a tread depth of at least 0.5″ or more.
 That way the tires will last a while.

-All-Purpose tires are by far the most popular and most purchased type of tire for four wheeling.
-You can go from muddy river bed to packed down trail and experience the same performance from your machine.
+All-purpose tires are by far the most popular and most purchased type of tire for four-wheeling.
+You can go from a muddy river bed to pack down the trail and experience the same performance from your machine.
 Of course, mud tires will beat these in the mud any day.
 But for the average rider, All-Purpose tires are the way to go.

 Off-Road ATV Tires

-Off-Road tires are similar to All-Purpose tires in a few ways.
+Off-road tires are similar to All-Purpose tires in a few ways.
 The only real difference is that the Off-Road tires are made with stronger tread, and are usually more durable.
-They need to be in order to handle the off road trails.
+They need to be to handle the off-road trails.

-Because you can encounter everything from snowy mountain trails to sandy wooded trails, Off-Road tires are basically stronger all terrain tires.
-The Kenda Kutter XC Tires are a good mid range quality tire for off road use.
+Because you can encounter everything from snowy mountain trails to sandy wooded trails, Off-Road tires are stronger all-terrain tires.
+The Kenda Kutter XC Tires are a good mid-range quality tire for off-road use.

 Motocross ATV Tires

 Grip becomes extremely important when there are jumps and other obstacles that could cause injury.
-The Maxxis Razr Tires are great for motocross, but I would only use these on tracks you are familiar with and know there aren’t any rocks or logs that will puncture this 4 ply tire.
+The Maxxis Razr Tires are great for motocross, but you would only use these on tracks you are familiar with and know there aren’t any rocks or logs that will puncture this 4-ply tire.

 Mud ATV Tires